NETponents/octoduino/README.md

 - Arduino (C++)

 ## Getting started
 Want to get started using Octoduino?
-Great!
 Here's how to get started:

 ### Prerequisites
 - A supported MCU*
-- A shield that can interface with an SD card (Octoduino is pre-configured for the official Ethernet Shield from SparkFun)
+- A shield that can interface with an SD card (Octoduino is pre-configured for the official Ethernet Shield from AdaFruit)
 - An SD card, at least 512 MB in size but no more than 2 GB
 - A computer with the Arduino/Energia IDE installed and an SD card reader
 - FTDI + USB/RS232 cable for programming